-In this project you will revisit the program from project 2.
-The front-end (i.e., the user interface) part of the project is exactly the same as in project 2.
+In this project you will revisit one last time the program from project 2 and project 3.
+The front-end (i.e., the user interface) part of the project is exactly the same as in the previous projects.
 The back-end part (i.e., the internal implementation and storage) will be different.